superboubek/UniQuant/README.md

 cmake ..
 make
 ```
-Then, you can simply run the example
+Then, you can simply run the example:
 ```
 ./example
 ```
 ### Windows
-On Visual Studio 2017, open the CMakeLists.txt, and use the Visual Studio 15 2017 generator.
+On Visual Studio 2017, open the UniQuant folder, right-click on the CMakeLists.txt file and select build>example.
+You can then run the example.

 ## Project page
 The paper and additional resources can be found on the [project page](https://perso.telecom-paristech.fr/boubek/papers/UVC/)